 - to know that the parties you are dealing with are completely trustworthy.

 For the best rate, book directly with the holiday letting owner, rather than through a general listings website, or any site that claims to compare prices across providers.
 These sites generally take a commission in one form or another, often of around 20% - quite simply an extra cost to you.
-(A more detailed explanation of how the travel trade takes its commissions off holidaymakers and owners can be found in our travel marketing insider's guide.)
+(A more detailed explanation of how the travel trade takes its commissions off holidaymakers and owners can be found on our travel blog's OTA/commission bookings page, or indeed in our travel marketing insider's guide.)

 That said, do look through listing sites to find the home or villa or your choosing.
 If a link to the property's own website is included, so much the better.
 If it is not, simply try finding the owner's own site via a search engine - use the name of the property or owner's name and location as preliminary search terms.